Information current as of Monday 19th October 2020

 Our staff may also ask you to email your referral through to email@example.com prior to your appointment.
 This is to avoid any paperwork having to be completed at front desk.

 Most of the time, your referring doctor has already given us the referral electronically.

 It is the patients responsibility to ensure a referral is valid and submitted to us.
 If we do not have a valid referral, then unfortunately we cannot claim the relevant rebate for you from Medicare.

-We will ask that only you attend the consult and do not bring any family members etc unless absolutely needed.
+We will ask that only you attend the consult and do not bring any family members or any other persons unless absolutely needed.